 El Hassana Dome Protectorate

-Announced in 1989, El Hassana Dome Protectorate is in the Giza governorate and covers a land area of one square km, just 23 km from Cairo.
+Announced in 1989, El Hassana Dome Protectorate is in the Giza governorate and covers an area of one square kilometer.
+It is just 23 kilometers from Cairo.

 The Hassana Dome is often referred to as a museum or a specialized scientific institute that helps study geology and several geological formations, including faults and folds, and comparing these formations with other places.
 The dome is a perfect area for studying fossil science due to the existence of fossils gathered and preserved here in ideally reserved colonies.
 The climate change that characterizes the room also helps in the studies greatly.
 The marine fossils found here depict a complete record of ancient history.

 The reserve is located on the Cairo-Alexandria road at Abu Rawash and lies around 8 km from the Great Giza Pyramids.
-The distinguished history of the reserve is depicted in its topographical merits and its geological makeup.
-It’s the only reserve near Cairo that has remnants from the crustaceous age dating back to about one million years.
-The rocks found here belong to the Stone Age and are believed to have been formed 60 million years back and from the rocky age about 40 million years back.
+The distinguished history of the reserve is depicted in its topographical merits and geological makeup.
+It’s the only reserve near Cairo with remnants from the crustaceous age dating back about one million years.
+The rocks found here belong to the Stone Age and are believed to have been formed 60 million years from the rocky age about 40 million years back.

 Are Covered By the Reserve

-The reserve's name comes from its dome-shaped hills which are located at the foot of the Hassana valley.
-The reserve meanwhile is divided into two by the Cairo- Alexandria highway.
+The reserve's name comes from its dome-shaped hills at the foot of the Hassana valley.
+The budget, meanwhile, is divided into two by the Cairo- Alexandria highway.
 The Protectorate is one of the smallest in Egypt and is not very popular among tourists.
 Also, urbanization and pollution have taken a toll.
 The New Giza housing project is located nearby.
-The protectorate is referred to as a purely geological protectorate and you cannot find much here where plants, animals, or wildlife are considered.
+The Protectorate is purely geological, and you cannot find much here where plants, animals, or wildlife are considered.

 Excavation contents of the reserve

-The Dome Reserve is also known to have some of the rarest plant species found only in northern Egypt.
+The Dome Reserve also has some of the rarest plant species found only in northern Egypt.

-But to the specialists and those having a keen eye for nature, the Hassana Dome truly does resemble an open-air prehistoric museum.
+Anyone, not a geologist or who doesn't love nature might find the Dome Reserve ordinary.
+But to specialists and those with a keen eye for nature, the Hassana Dome resembles an open-air prehistoric museum.